Wear and Tear vs Accidental Damage Explained

 When Accidents Happen, LJ Hooker Can Help

-Knowing the difference between wear and tear and accidental damage can eliminate a lot of grief in situations where a lease is about to expire or damage needs to be urgently fixed.
-Once both tenants and landlords work out what constitutes damage or simple wear and tear, the next step is to work out what their specific home insurance policy will cover and what it will not.
+Knowing the difference between fair wear and tear and accidental damage can eliminate a lot of grief in situations where a lease is about to expire or damage needs to be urgently fixed.
+Once both tenants and landlords work out what constitutes damage or simple wear and tear, the next step is to determine what their specific home insurance policy will cover and what it will not.

 The team of real estate agents at LJ Hooker can help both tenants and landlords understand and feel comfortable with insurance policies.
 Voted Australia’s number 1 real estate brand, a little help from the team at LJ Hooker can be invaluable when it comes to deciding on insurance policy coverage as well as avoiding disputes between tenants and landlords.